-COMP200 - Introduction to Spreadsheets 3 Credits
+COMP200 - Introduction to Spreadsheets

 This course introduces basic spreadsheet design and development.
 Topics include writing formulas, using functions, enhancing spreadsheets, creating charts, and printing.
 Upon completion, students should be able to design and print basic spreadsheets and charts.
 The course helps to prepare students for the Microsoft Office Specialist Exam 77-420 Microsoft Excel 2013.
-Prerequisite COMP 110 understanding of the graphics program.
-Prerequisite: COMP 110
+Prerequisite COMP 110

-COMP210 - Business Presentation Graphics 3 Credits
+COMP210 - Business Presentation Graphics

 This course is for students who want to learn the comprehensive functions of Microsoft PowerPoint, a powerful presentation program which is part of the Microsoft Office Suite.
-It prepares students for the Microsoft Office Specialist Power Point certification, Exam 77-422, but is also useful for students who want a deeper
+It prepares students for the Microsoft Office Specialist Power Point certification, Exam 77-422, but is also useful for students who want a deeper understanding of the graphics program.
+Prerequisite: COMP 110